AndreiExtr/Color/README.md

 Using TypeScript requires a compiler to convert TypeScript (code.ts) into JavaScript (code.js) for the browser to run.

-We recommend writing TypeScript code using Visual Studio code:
+I recommend writing TypeScript code using Visual Studio code:

-1. Download Visual Studio Code if you haven't already: https://code.visualstudio.com/.
++ Download Visual Studio Code if you haven't already: https://code.visualstudio.com/.
-2. Open this directory in Visual Studio Code.
++ Open this directory in Visual Studio Code.
-3. Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item, then select "npm: watch".
++ Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item, then select "npm: watch".
 You will have to do this again every time you reopen Visual Studio Code.